SME AI Hiring Index · Report #1 · Baseline edition · June 2026

 Methodology

-Manual fixed-sample capture on 3 July 2026 covering the June hiring window; Melbourne-weighted; employer size classified with public evidence (platform size bands first, staff counts in ad text second); unverifiable sizes excluded from SME figures; two boundary cases flagged.
-We planned to publish a "role-conflation score" this edition and chose not to — four SME ads can't carry a scored metric, and we'd rather show you worked examples than a fragile number.
-This is a baseline: trend claims begin at edition three.
+Manual capture on 30 June 2026; Melbourne-weighted; employer size classified with public evidence (platform size bands first, staff counts in ad text second); unverifiable sizes excluded from SME figures; two boundary cases flagged.

 GraftPoint SME AI Hiring Index, June 2026 baseline edition.
-Fixed sample of Melbourne-area AI/automation job ads captured 3 July 2026, covering the June hiring window (N=45); 9% SME-flagged (under 200 staff, ABS definition). graftpoint.com.au/sme-ai-hiring-index/
+Manual sample of 45 Melbourne-area AI and automation job ads captured 30 June 2026; 4 SME-flagged (under 200 staff, ABS definition), 3 size-unverifiable.
+First edition — no trend claims. graftpoint.com.au/sme-ai-hiring-index/

 Thinking about your first AI hire?